Choosing a Memorial Tree

 You can choose your tree by walking the property with Darrin, who meets one-on-one with the family to answer questions and allow you to explore the wide variety of native tree options.

-Depending upon the circumstances, you might want to consider multiple burials under your tree, as more than one set of cremains can be buried at once (and in the future) for no additional fee.
+Depending upon the circumstances, you might want to consider multiple burials under your tree, as more than one set of cremains or composted remains can be buried at once (and in the future) for no additional fee.

 Examples of Available Memorial Trees and Shrubs